-In the Emotion, Brain, & Behavior Laboratory (EBBL), we seek to understand how people, mostly adults, experience, express and regulate their emotions.
+In the Emotion, Brain, & Behavior Laboratory (EBBL) in the Department of Psychology at Tufts University, we seek to understand how people, mostly adults, experience, express, and regulate their emotions.

-In recent years, we have broadened the scope of our work to contribute to multi-laboratory replication projects examining, for example, the impact of a bitter, disgusting drink on judgments of moral wrongness, the valence-dominance model of face perception, and the impact of note-taking methods on academic performance among undergraduate students.
+In recent years, we have broadened the scope of our work to focus on performance under stress.
+We have also contributed to multi-laboratory replication projects examining, for example, the impact of a bitter, disgusting drink on judgments of moral wrongness, the valence-dominance model of face perception, and the impact of note-taking methods on academic performance among undergraduate students.

 We endorse open scientific values.
 We make our data, code, and materials openly available, and preregister our studies, hypotheses, and analysis plans when appropriate.